Washington desk · Survivor (domestic or sexual violence)

 Find every Washington bill affecting your community

-CivicRadar matches Washington bills against your full community profile — not just survivor (domestic or sexual violence).
-LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
+CivicRadar matches Washington bills to your whole profile: survivor (domestic or sexual violence) plus LGBTQ+, immigrant, renter, Medicaid recipient, and 19 more.
 Free.
 No account.
 Stays on your device.
 Your rep needs to hear from you before the vote.

 Get my matched bills →